bezmoradi/tutorials/go/09-control-structures.md

 }
 ```

-In most other languages we have the `while` loop to execute code until a condition is no longer true.
+In most other languages, we have the `while` loop to execute code until a condition is no longer true.
 In Go, we don't have such a loop and need to use the `for` loop instead:

 ```go
 func main() {